-This diagram illustrates potential alternative alignments of the proposed north-south Eurogauge UK freight spine along the Vale of York.
-This might follow the existing East Coast Main Line north of York, but - noting a probable ultimate requirement to expand this route to 6 tracks to accommodate high speed services along with existing passenger and freight services - an alternative, of routeing freight traffic along a new alignment via Wetherby and Boroughbridge, located within the generally blighted strip of land between new A1(M) and former A1 (now A168), should also be examined.
+NCN7: NORTH COUNTRY FREIGHT DEVELOPMENTS ASSOCIATED WITH HIGH SPEED UK This diagram illustrates potential alternative alignments of the proposed north-south Eurogauge UK freight spine.
+This might follow the existing East Coast Main Line north of York, but - noting a probable requirement to expand this route to 6 tracks to accommodate high speed services along with existing passenger and freight services - an alternative, of routeing freight traffic along a new alignment via Wetherby and Boroughbridge, located within the generally blighted strip of land between new A1(M) and former A1 (now A168), should also be examined.
 The freight spine would follow the existing route via Yarm to Teesside, and onwards via Stillington and Leamside lines to Newcastle.
 Here, diversion of most intercity passenger traffic to the high speed line, and previous diversion of local services to the Tyne & Wear Metro, would permit the routeing of trunk freight traffic via King Edward Bridge and Newcastle Central station.
 Noting the construction of King Edward Bridge and other structures with track in predetermined positions not capable of alteration, appropriate signalling measures would have to be employed, to exclude trains from adjacent tracks whilst Eurogauge wagons are passing.